paulovmdutra/Minimax/README.md

-# Minimax
-An implementation of Minimax AI Algorithm on Tic-Tac-Toe

-# What is Minimax?
+# Description
-Minimax is a artificial intelligence (IA) applied in two player games.
-In this repository I implemeted the game tic-tac-toe.
+An implementation of Minimax AI Algorithm on Tic-Tac-Toe.
+Made using Python.
+The artificial intelligence (AI) uses the minimax algorithm to found out the strategy winner.
+The minimax is a AI applied in two player games.
+In this repository I made the game tic-tac-toe.